jorroll/reactive-forms-2-proposal/README.md

 Given these reasons, it seemed optimal to simply make validation services the _de facto_ method for performing async validation.

 If you have a validation use case which is better handled via the ReactiveFormsModule's current `asyncValidators` syntax than via a service, I'd love to hear it!

+### A more wholistic improvement to the errors API

+While being able to use services to validate controls is a big improvement, this proposal doesn't address some other existing issues with the errors/validation API.

+For example:

+1. If a control is required, a [required] attribute is not automatically added to the appropriate element in the DOM.
+   1. Similarly, other validators should also include DOM changes (e.g. a maxLength validator should add a [maxlength] attribute for accessibility, there are ARIA attributes which should be added for accessibility, etc).
+   2. If you validate to make sure an input is a number, it's appropriate to add a type="number" attribute on the underlying <input>.
+2. Generating and displaying error messages is much harder than it should be, for such a fundamental part a Forms API.

+Ultimately, I see these as failings of the current ValidatorFn / ValidationErrors API, and should be addressed in a fix to that API.
+Any such fix should be included in any ReactiveFormsModule2 (and I'm happy to add suitable ideas to this proposal), but at the moment this proposal doesn't include those changes.
+This is mainly because it allows the discussion to focus on the AbstractControl API, as well as because I don't currently have a great "fix" for the `ValidationErrors` API.

+Feedback/suggestions in this area is welcomed!